CarlAreDHopen-eaton/FlexTools/README.md

 *Installation of the PowerShell script on the HERNIS FLEX Server:*
 -------------------------------------------------------------------------------------------------------

+**Automated Installation (Recommended):**
+1. Download or clone the FlexTools repository
+2. Open PowerShell as Administrator
+3. Navigate to the FlexTools directory
+4. Run: `.\Install-FlexTools.ps1`

+The installation script will:
+- Check for existing installations and compare versions
+- Warn before downgrades and ask for confirmation
+- Backup existing installations before upgrading
+- Copy all required files to the system-wide PowerShell modules directory (C:\Windows\System32\WindowsPowerShell\v1.0\Modules for PowerShell 5.1)
+- Provide post-installation instructions

+**After Installation:**
+Once installed, the FlexTools module is globally available in all PowerShell sessions.
+Simply:
+1. Open a new PowerShell session
+2. Run FlexTools commands directly (no `Import-Module` needed)
+3. Example: `Get-FlexToolsVersion` or `Get-FlexWatchdog`

+**Installation Options:**
+- `.\Install-FlexTools.ps1` - Standard installation with version checking
+- `.\Install-FlexTools.ps1 -Force` - Skip version checks and install anyway
+- `.\Install-FlexTools.ps1 -WhatIf` - Show what would be installed without actually installing

+**Manual Installation (Legacy):**
     - Open the following folder: C:\Windows\System32\WindowsPowerShell\v1.0\Modules
+      (Note: This is the system-wide modules directory that requires Administrator privileges)
     - Make a folder named FlexTools
     - Copy the following files to the FlexTools folder:
       - FlexTools.psm1